 Injected drugs are often erratically absorbed because of

 IM injections are generally avoided in children because of pain and the possibility of tissue damage, but, when needed, water-soluble drugs are best because they do not precipitate at the injection site.

 Transdermal absorption may be enhanced in neonates and young infants because the stratum corneum is thin and because the ratio of surface area to weight is much greater than for older children and adults.
 Skin disruptions (eg, abrasions, eczema, burns) increase absorption in children of any age.

 Transrectal drug therapy is generally appropriate only for emergencies when an IV route is not available (eg, use of rectal diazepam for status epilepticus).
 Site of placement of the drug within the rectal cavity may influence absorption because of the difference in venous drainage systems.
-Expulsion of the drug may also be enhanced in the young infant.
+Young infants may also expel the drug before significant absorption has occurred.